morrownr/8812au/Bridged_Wireless_Access_Point.md

 Enable predictable network interface names

-Note: While this step is optional, problems can arise without it, especially on dual band setups.
-Some operating systems have this setting on by default but not the Raspberry Pi OS.
+Note: While this step is optional, problems can arise without it on dual band setups.
+Some operating systems have this capability enabled by default but not the Raspberry Pi OS.

 Code: